Emergence

 of Multiple Drug Resistance

-against antibiotics
+against antibiotics (EDIRA)

 Our team mainly aims to elucidate the mechanisms of emergence and diffusion of multiple antimicrobial resistance (AMR) focusing on the Multi Drug Resistance (MDR) Mycobacteria, including Mycobacterium tuberculosis (Mtb) and MDR Enterobacteriaceae, especially Klebsiella pneumoniae species.